Wood County Court Records

 Wood County Criminal Court Records

-Felony criminal cases in Wood County originate through grand jury indictment or bind-over from a lower court and are handled by the General Division of the Court of Common Pleas.
-The Criminal Division of the Clerk of Courts is responsible for processing all motions, pleadings, and judgment entries in these cases, as well as issuing writs, warrants, and summons.
+Felony criminal cases in Wood County start through grand jury indictment or bind-over from a lower court and are heard by the General Division of the Court of Common Pleas.
+The Criminal Division of the Clerk of Courts processes all motions, pleadings, and judgment entries in these cases, and also handles issuing writs, warrants, and summons.

-Criminal case records can be searched through the Clerk’s online docket or by visiting the Clerk’s office at One Courthouse Square, Second Floor, Bowling Green, OH 43402.
-The office phone number is (419) 354-9280.
+You can search criminal case records through the Clerk's online docket or by stopping in at the Clerk's office at One Courthouse Square, Second Floor, Bowling Green, OH 43402 — Phone: (419) 354-9280

-Misdemeanor criminal cases and traffic offenses are handled by the two Municipal Courts:
+Misdemeanor criminal cases and traffic offenses go to one of the two Municipal Courts:

 Bowling Green Municipal Court